 The Oregon Fair Employment Practice Act prohibits employment practices that discriminate on the basis of disability (OR Rev. Stat.
 Sec.
 659A.001 et seq.).
 The Act covers all employers regardless of size; however, the laws prohibiting disability discrimination apply only to employers with six or more employees.
-Effective June 13, 2013, an intern is considered to be in an employment relationship with an employer for purposes of employment discrimination under the Act.
+An intern is considered to be in an employment relationship with an employer for purposes of employment discrimination under the Act.

 The term disability means:

 • A physical or mental impairment that substantially limits one or more major life activities

 • A record of such an impairment